 Although technology is a big piece of the puzzle when it comes to improving medical coding, we will always need coders who are trained in the use of the coding manuals.

 While encoders can help make it easier to research and identify the appropriate code for a specific procedure, coders should also use their knowledge and reasoning skills to accurately report each medical transaction.

 Relying on an encoder alone, without using the codebook as a backup method, could result in costly errors that could hurt the practice or hospital.
 An encoder is certainly important, but coders also need to have a deep knowledge of medical procedures and terminology to be successful in documenting the health services provided.

 It’s becoming a popular trend for professionals in this field to obtain their degree or certification (CCA).
 Some medical coders also go on to earn their health information management bachelor’s degree to pursue advanced career opportunities in HIM.

-The medical coding and medical billing programs at Herzing University are focused on providing graduates with the specific skills and capabilities they will need to succeed as billers and coders in doctors’ offices, hospitals and other care facilities.
+The medical coding and insurance billing and coding specialist programs at Herzing University are focused on providing graduates with the specific skills and capabilities they will need to succeed as billers and coders in doctors’ offices, hospitals and other care facilities.
 This includes a strong understanding of anatomy and physiology and different coding programs and procedures.
 The 3M Encoder is just one of the tools that are embedded in Herzing’s coding classes and curriculum to provide students with hands-on experience in the field.